 - Google is always a good place to search.
 Check with local partners, as well as individuals who may have previously stayed in the area.
 Check with the U.S. Embassy in the area.

-- NUPD ISO and the university’s response vendor, iJet WorldAware, can provide a neighborhood safety assessment.
+- NUPD ISO and the university’s Travel Support Network can assist in providing neighborhood safety information.

 Select Your Accommodation